soroush-mim/STream3R/README.md

 ## :fire: News

+- [Sep 16, 2025] The complete training code is released!
 - [Aug 22, 2025] The evaluation code is now available!
 - [Aug 15, 2025] Our inference code and weights are released!